UniMath/agda-unimath/src/group-theory/minkowski-multiplication-semigroups.lagda.md

 ## Properties

-### Minkowski multiplication of semigroup subsets is associative
+### Minkowski multiplication on subsets of a semigroup is associative

 ```agda
 module _